 You will be exposed to semiological principles as found in ancient manuscripts, written prior to the invention of the four line staff.

 You will apply these skills in the singing of specific chant repertoire, e.g. the Gregorian propers, Marian antiphons, or special chants such as the Exsultet or the Christmas Proclamation.

 the most appropriate chant resources for your circumstances

 ways to introduce chant within a new environment

 rehearsal techniques and other considerations

 Students who sight read chant easily, and interpret it with artistry, may enter into the study of “chironomy”, or conducting.
 The principles and rules of the Solesmes Method are treated (i.e. the idea of the “ictus”, and the phrasing of arsis and thesis).
-These techniques are modified to more closely reflect the musicality of the chant.
+These techniques may then be modified to create longer musical phrases of varying rhythm.

 You will be challenged to seek the unique musical idea within each chant, to impart this musical idea to your ensemble members, and to teach them to listen to each other as they learn to sing chant as one voice.

 Ability to sing on pitch, and commitment to practice exercises between lessons (15-30 minutes per day).

 You will receive online access to all educational materials via an exclusive resources page.
 You may choose to order a hard copy of the Parish Book of Chant, 2nd edition, published by the Church Music Association of America, and the Gregorian Chant Practicum, published by the Catholic University of America.